 Don't miss our "21 Must-Have Essentials for Summer Travel" for 2017.

-Ever since I first heard Buena Vista Social Club nearly 20 years ago and saw the Oscar-nominated movie a few years later, it’s been on my bucket list to see them perform live.
+Ever since I first heard Buena Vista Social Club nearly 20 years ago and saw the Oscar-nominated documentary about the group a few years later, it’s been on my bucket list to see them perform their unique style of Afro-Cuban music live.
 That was a difficult feat prior to last year when Cuba travel became legal again.
 Hearing them perform was no small part of my decision to make the journey to Havana.

 And as much as I expected from the experience, they delivered even more.